Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 What is Minimum Wage?

-The minimum wage is the lowest amount, per hour, that employees must be paid by their employers for work in Manitoba.
+The minimum wage is the lowest amount, per hour, employees must be paid by their employers for work in Manitoba.